-When you realize how little savings you will have for your retirement, or to achieve your life goals, you will be motivated to do something.
-Focus on your retirement or look at your friends or their mothers who have to cope with devastating financial issues when their fathers or spouses die or when they divorce or lose their jobs.
+When you realize how little savings you will have for your retirement or to achieve your life goals, you will be motivated to do something.
+Focus on your retirement or look at your friends or their mothers who have to cope financially when their dependants die, divorce, or lose their jobs.

 At one point in their lives, women will have to face the fact that there is no one else to handle their finances for them.
 Why wait until then to embrace your financial responsibilities?
 Start now and make your move cautiously ─ it will pay off in the end.